mrkennytran/C-Steganography-2.0/README.md

 - Only letters and numbers will display, while punctuation and other characters will not be displayed in the decoding.

+- During the encryption process, messages are reversed as to further protect against detection.

 HAPPY CODING!